Minjun1Kim/PythonScripts/README.md

 FriendBot.py
 - Runs on Terminal for Linux
-- Lets you know when a specific server member gets online through asynchronous events.
+- Lets you know when a specific member gets online through asynchronous events.
+- Purpose: for setting up discord calls for scrum meetings to see when everyone is available/online.